 North Carolina provides qualified unemployment claimants with up to 13 weeks of regular unemployment benefits.
 Those who have exhausted their regular UI benefits are not currently eligible for an unemployment benefits extension, as the state unemployment rate is too low to activate an emergency extension program.

-North Carolina Unemployment Benefits and Federal Income Taxes
+Learn About North Carolina Unemployment Benefits and Federal Income Taxes

-From the website, qualified claimants can makes changes to their tax withholding amount, including stopping it altogether.
+From the website, qualified claimants can make changes to their tax withholding amount, including stopping it altogether.
 While the DES will take out 10 percent for federal income taxes, unemployment claimants can choose the percentage deducted for state taxes.